lykkelig/Group6_Final_Project/README.md

 ```

 #### Explanation of model choice, including limitations and benefits
 We looked at model accuracy to evaluate and compare the models.
-Accuracy scores for each model are shown below.
+Initial accuracy scores for each model are shown below.

 - Logistic Regression
     - Accuracy Score: 87.228%